Knave of Diamonds (arts association): Inception: The Knave of Diamonds First Exhibition, Moscow, 1910

 The inaugural Knave of Diamonds exhibition opened in Moscow in Levisson Building on 10 December 1910, and ran through to January 16, 1911, and included works by thirty eight artists.

 The exhibition featured French cubist paintings by Henri Le Fauconnier, André Lhote, Albert Gleizes, Jean Metzinger and Luc Albert Moreau.
 Curated by Alexandre Mercereau, the exhibition additionally included works by Russian-German expressionists from Munich Wassily Kandinsky and his partner Gabrielle Munter, Alexey von Jawlensky and Marianne von Werefkin, Germans (including Ernst Ludwig Kirchner, Otto Mueller, Alexander Kanoldt, Adolf Erbslöh, Italian Erma Bossi, the Dutch from Paris (including Kees van Dongen), Russian-French Léopold Survage and Russian artists active in the Moscow scene, including the group of young artists recently expelled from the Moscow School of Painting, Sculpture and Architecture due to their "leftist tendencies".

 A stated objective of the exhibition was "to offer young Russian artists who find it extremely difficult to get accepted for exhibitions under the existing indolence and cliquishness of our artistic spheres, the chance to get onto the main road."

-But exhibition's name itself, coined by Mikhail Larionov because "he liked the sound of it." was itself a salvo at the exhibition-attending public of the period.
+But the exhibition's name itself, coined by Mikhail Larionov because "he liked the sound of it." was itself a salvo at the exhibition-attending public of the period.
 While one contemporary account blandly concluded: "Organizers regard the title Knave of Diamonds as a symbol of young enthusiasm and passion, 'for the knave implies youth and the suit of diamonds represents seething blood,'" the public itself understood the symbolism to trend in a different direction: "unaccustomed to such novel titles," they assumed the show to be "a gambling house or brothel," and "in no way an art exhibition."
 The reviews that followed were commensurately critical.

 The Moscow painters, admirers of modern French artistic styles and frequent visitors to collectors Sergei Shchukin's and his rival Ivan Morozov's houses (from 1909, Shchukin's mansion was open every afternoon Sunday for public viewing) where they could admire canvases by Cézanne, Henri Matisse, Van Gogh, Gauguin and Pablo Picasso, included Mikhail Larionov and his wife Natalya Goncharova, Pyotr Konchalovsky, Aristarkh Lentulov, Ilya Mashkov, Aleksandr Kuprin, Vasily Rozhdestvensky, Robert Falk, David Burlyuk and his brother Vladimir Burlyuk, Aleksey Morgunov, Artur Fonvizin, Boris Takke, Sergei Lobanov and Victor Savinkov, brother of revolutionary Boris Savinkov.

 Kazimir Malevich and Alexandra Exter also participated in the first exhibition.